ngomaneneo24-hub/Monosonet/sonet/src/services/messaging_service/DOUBLE_RATCHET_IMPLEMENTATION.md

 ## Overview

 This document describes the complete Double Ratchet implementation added to the Sonet Messaging Service's `EncryptionManager` class.
-The Double Ratchet algorithm provides perfect forward secrecy and post-compromise security for end-to-end encrypted messaging.
+The Double Ratchet algorithm provides perfect forward secrecy and note-compromise security for end-to-end encrypted messaging.

 ## Architecture